Incheon: Subway

 The Incheon Subway has two subway lines serving the city.
-The first line connects to the Seoul Metropolitan Subway system at Bupyeong Station (Seoul Subway Line 1), and AREX line at Gyeyang Station.
-It connects International Business District Station in Songdo to Gyeyang Station.
+The first line connects to the Seoul Metropolitan Subway system at Bupyeong station (Seoul Subway Line 1), and AREX line at Gyeyang station.
+It connects International Business District station in Songdo to Gyeyang station.
 The line has 28 stations on 29.4 km of track.
-The line also has transfer stations with the Suin Line at Woninjae Station, with the Incheon Subway Line 2 at Incheon City Hall Station, and with Seoul Subway Line 7 at Bupyeong-gu Office Station.
-Incheon Subway Line 2 opened in July 2016 and runs from Geomdan Oryu Station to Unyeon Station.
-The automated line is 29.2 km long, and has 27 stations, including transfer stations at Geomam station with the AREX line, Juan Station with Seoul Subway Line 1 and Incheon Subway Line 2 at Incheon City Hall Station.
+The line also has transfer stations with the Suin Line at Woninjae station, with the Incheon Subway Line 2 at Incheon City Hall station, and with Seoul Subway Line 7 at Bupyeong-gu Office station.
+Incheon Subway Line 2 opened in July 2016 and runs from Geomdan Oryu station to Unyeon station.
+The automated line is 29.2 km long, and has 27 stations, including transfer stations at Geomam station with the AREX line, Juan station with Seoul Subway Line 1 and Incheon Subway Line 2 at Incheon City Hall station.

 The Incheon subway is operated by the Incheon Rapid Transit Corporation (IRTC).

-There are additional plans for a third subway line in Incheon.

 Korail has also constructed a new commuter rail line named Suin Line.
-The line opened in 2012 from Oido Station in Siheung to Songdo Station in Incheon.
-It was then extended in 2016, and now reaches Incheon Station where passengers can transfer to Seoul Subway Line 1.
-In 2020, the line was extended from Oido Station to Suwon Station.
+The line opened in 2012 from Oido station in Siheung to Songdo station in Incheon.
+It was then extended in 2016, and now reaches Incheon station where passengers can transfer to Seoul Subway Line 1.
+In 2020, the line was extended from Oido station to Suwon Station.

 SMRT (one of three operating companies of Seoul Metropolitan Subway) has extended Seoul Metropolitan Subway Line 7 to Bupyeong-gu office by 2011 and provided transfers to the Incheon Subway system.
 It has 3 stations within Incheon.
-By 2020, the line will further be extended westwards to Seoknam Station where it will be possible to transfer to Incheon Subway Line 2.
+By 2020, the line will further be extended westwards to Seoknam station where it will be possible to transfer to Incheon Subway Line 2.